Patrick's Day (film): Plot

+Karen returns home with both Patrick and the dog, whom she names Clint.
+She bathes Patrick, and while initially resistant, eventually succumbs to his romantic advances.
+Maura, still frantically seeking answers, day-drinks with John, who eventually drives her to Karen's place where they witness Patrick being a cogent participant, contradicting Maura's claims to John that Patrick is helpless.
+After Karen drives Patrick back to the home, she returns home only to be confronted by an irate Maura.
+Karen reveals that she is pregnant with Patrick's child, and Maura questions why she would risk the possibility of her child having an Intellectual disability.
+After Karen rebuffs her offer to pay for an abortion, Maura tells her that she will have to "break Patrick's heart" in order to sever any attachment.
+Whether on her own volition or spurred on by Maura, Karen cruelly dumps Patrick later that evening.
+A confused and angry Patrick is confronted by his bully shortly thereafter (whom Maura insisted is one of Patrick's delusions).
+Rather than take the abuse, Patrick lashes out and strikes him, requiring restraint.

+Maura then seizes the opportunity to erase Karen from Patrick's memory by removing any trace of connections to her.
+She manipulates his best friend and roommate, Freddie, into revealing Patrick's secret hiding place and obtaining Karen's business card.
+She then pretends to believe Patrick, while subtly insinuating that he is merely having another delusion, confusing him further.

+Cast

 Release

 Patrick's Day was premiered at SXSW on 8 March 2014.
 Throughout 2014 it was shown at many festivals, including Edinburgh and the Galway Film Fleadh.
 It went on general release in Ireland on 6 February 2015.

 Reception and accolades

 The Irish Times gave it 4 stars out of 5, calling it "a fascinating collision of psychiatric drama and state-of-the nation address."
-The Irish Independent, on the other hand, gave it 2 star out of 5 and criticised "McMahon’s tendency to write speeches rather than dialogue which people might actually use, something of a drawback when he appears to be going for realism".
+The Irish Independent, on the other hand, gave it 2 star out of 5 and criticised "McMahon's tendency to write speeches rather than dialogue which people might actually use, something of a drawback when he appears to be going for realism".

 Patrick's Day was nominated for nine IFTAs at the 12th Irish Film & Television Awards, and won three: Best Script (Film) for Terry McMahon, Best Actor in a Lead Role in a Feature Film for Moe Dunford, and Best Sound.

 It was selected for entry to the Directors Guild of America's Directors Finder Series in 2014.